YG Entertainment: 2020–present: Recent developments

 On December 26, 2022, it was announced that both Taeyang and Daesung would be leaving YG Entertainment after 16 years.
 Taeyang joined The Black Label whereas Daesung is looking for a new start under a new agency, and both reassured that they will remain BigBang members.
 On December 30, 2022, YG announced that all remaining members of iKon had decided not to renew their contracts after 7 years in the industry.
 The debut of YG's new girl group in seven years, Babymonster, was also teased, before their debut date was announced to be on November 27, 2023.

 On July 22, 2024, 2NE1 re-signed with YG and would celebrate their 15th anniversary world tour starting in October 2024.
 In October 2024, 2NE1 officially kicked off their much-anticipated 15th anniversary reunion tour, titled "Welcome Back", starting with a concert in Seoul at the Olympic Hall.

 In January 2025, YG announced that it would no longer manage actors, which is called YG Stage, in order to focus on their artists.

+In May 2025, YG announced its plans for their current artists along with revealing plans to debut 2 new girl groups and 2 new boy groups in the upcoming years.
+In the following weeks YG released performance videos for Evelli and Chanya, two members of their upcoming four member girl group temporarily titled "YG Next Monster".
+In April 2026, 3rd member Kayci was revealed.